Testing Guide

 Tip

-The required formatting fixes can be applied automatically by writing a comment with the message pre-commit.ci autofix to the Conversation tab on a pull request, as long as there are no syntax errors.
-This approach is much more efficient than making the style fixes manually.
+Auto-fixes from pre-commit can be applied by writing a comment that says pre-commit.ci autofix to the Conversation tab on a pull request.
 Remember to git pull afterwards!

 Note

-For first-time contributors, existing maintainers may need to manually enable your `GitHub Action test runs.
-This is, believe it or not, indirectly caused by the invention of cryptocurrencies.
+For first-time contributors, a maintainer may need to manually enable your GitHub Action test runs.

 Using pytest

-To install the packages necessary to run tests on your local computer (including tox and pytest), run:
+To install the packages necessary to run tests on your local computer (including Nox and pytest), run:

 pip install -e .[tests]